Yarlagadda Venkata Rao

 Yarlagadda Venkata Rao (born 1975) is an Indian politician and current Member of the Legislative Assembly (MLA) for Gannavaram, Krishna Assembly constituency in the state of Andhra Pradesh.
 Before joining the Telugu Desam Party he was a member of YSR Congress Party which he left due to the inclusion of Vallabhaneni Vamsi Mohan.
+In November 2024, the Government of Andhra Pradesh appointed Venkata Rao as a Government Whip in the Andhra Pradesh Legislative Assembly.